The CBD-based Adelaide Botanic High School (ABHS) is spread across two multi-storey buildings, set within Adelaide’s Botanic Garden.

 The night time lighting accentuates the depth of the atrium by placing localised lights to illuminate less formal areas and create a distinctly different atmosphere compared to the generous daylighting effect created by the translucent atrium roof.

-The result is a carefully considered lighting scheme that aims to provide distinctly different areas to complement contemporary learning styles both by day and by night. ”Tim Carr Australasia Leader Lighting
+The result is a carefully considered lighting scheme that aims to provide distinctly different areas to complement contemporary learning styles both by day and by night. ”Tim Carr Australasia Lighting Skills Leader

 A ‘green’ school that encourages active transport